 What is Scleroderma?

-Scleroderma (systemic sclerosis or SSc) is a largely misunderstood chronic disease affecting about four people per 10,000 of population.
+Scleroderma (systemic sclerosis or SSc) is a largely misunderstood chronic disease affecting about approximately 22,000 Canadian and five to six times more women than men are affected by this disease.

 Scleroderma is an autoimmune disease, a condition in which a person’s immune system turns against itself by producing antibodies that attack its own tissues (i.e. autoantibodies).